vanessa2186/DBNomics-Json-TimeSeries-Data/README.md

+FURTHER DEVELOPMENTS:
-# FURTHER DEVELOPMENTS 1: A recusrsive approach would have been mre suitable here.
+- A recusrsive approach would have been mre suitable here.
 I'm working on a new version that will use thsi approach.
-# FURTHER DEVELOPMENTS 2: The lines 157 onwards can be wrapped up in a function to process each step, using a for-loop iterating through each
-each url (there is actually 3 of them and the one below is just one of them).
+- The lines 157 onwards can be wrapped up in a function to process each step, using a for-loop iterating through each each url (there is actually 3 of them and the one below is just one of them).